CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### HTML
 ![HTML](./asset/img/html.gif)

-> * Using html tag just like in your coding editor.
+> Using html tag just like in your coding editor.
-> * Right-click and clcik _Add Html_, and put the name of what you want to add in your component.
+> Right-click and clcik _Add Html_, and put the name of what you want to add in your component.
-> * Please remember it, if you don't intput the name, it will be not added.
+> Please remember it, if you don't intput the name, it will be not added.
 Just like at the Components tab.

 ### Reactstrap
 ![ReactStrap](./asset/img/reactStrap.gif)

 > **ReactStrap** is really helpfull when you use React and set UI design simply by using bootstrap library.
-> You can use Bootstrap 4 components like React components in this tab.
+> You can use Bootstrap 4 components in this function.
 > You don't have to import each components whenever you use it anymore!
 > Just input the name of one of ReactStrap's components, and set property if you want.